Joe Biden Regrets 'You Ain't Black': Shouldn't Have Been Such a Wise Guy

 “I shouldn’t have been such a wise guy,” he added.”I shouldn’t have been so cavalier.
 No one should have to vote for any party based on their race, their religion, their background.”

-Biden made the unsolicited racially-charged comment as he wrapped his virtual interview with The Breakfast Club.
+Biden made the unsolicited racially-charged comment as he finished his virtual interview with The Breakfast Club’s Charlamagne tha God.

 “If you have a problem figuring out whether you’re for me or Trump, then you ain’t black,” Biden said to Charlamagne, not in response to a question, but after the radio host’s remark: “It’s a long way until November, we’ve got more questions.”